dgaydukov/cert-aws/sa/files/sa.md

 AntiPattern:
 * Streaming data (Glue is batch oriented, minimum interval is 5 min, so for streaming data Kinesis is better choice)
-* NoSQL Databases (Glue doesn't support NoSQL databases as source)
+* NoSQL Databases (Glue doesn't support NoSQL databases as source) Don't confuse:
+* glue - managed ETL
+* emr - same as glue but you have more control of underlying hadoop cluster Workflow - set of related jobs/crawlers/triggers in glue that execute as single entity.
+You can design complex multi-job ETL activity.
+During run of each component workflow record execution/status and provide overview for you.
+Event triggered inside workflow can be fired by job/crawlers to start job/crawler

 ###### DynamoDB
 Fully managed, highly available out-of-the-box(there is no such thing as multi-AZ deployment and read replica) NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
 Stores data across 3 AZ.